Pheochromocytoma

 Frequently Asked Questions (FAQs)

-A rare tumor of the adrenal gland that produces excess adrenaline.
+A rare tumor of the adrenal gland that produces excess catecholamines.

 High blood pressure, headaches, sweating, and palpitations.

-Yes, in some cases, as part of genetic syndromes.
+Yes, in some cases, it can be part of a hereditary syndrome.

-Yes, such as heart problems and stroke due to high blood pressure.
+Yes, such as heart problems, stroke, and kidney damage due to high blood pressure.

 If you have any feedback, please get in touch.